-THE SUNDAY LEAGUE TEAM WHO ARE 'FAMOUS'
+THE SUNDAY LEAGUE TEAM WHO HAVE BEEN

 Edmonton Rovers Football Club was formed in July 1976 by David Ashton and Laurence Hughes, who at the time were pupils at Edmonton County School.

 Although the club started off as an Under-17 team, it was a deliberate policy of Ashton’s to exclude any parents from the running of the club, so 17-year-old Hughes was appointed Club Secretary, a position he still holds today.
 15-year-old Ashton then appointed himself as Manager with the intention of signing up the rest of his school team colleagues to play for Rovers in the Enfield & District Sunday Youth League for the 1976-1977 season, but most of them were not interested and a motley collection of ‘rejects’ turned out instead which subsequently saw Rovers finish bottom of the Under-17’s Division, conceding 163 goals in just 14 games and losing their first ever competitive match 29-0 !

 Rovers then joined the mens’ Edmonton Sunday League for the following season (in Division 8 - the lowest Division), but they finished in the bottom three in their first two seasons and nearly folded up on several occasions due to a lack of players.
 However the 1979-1980 season turned out to be the club’s most successful season to date as an influx of good new players saw them win the Division 8 title and the Divisional Cup Final and finish Runners-Up in the League Junior Cup.